 Coffee rust – Source: Howard F. Schwartz, Colorado State University, Bugwood.org

 As if local farmers didn’t have enough to deal with, the Berry Borer Beetle is compounding the problem by laying their eggs in the coffee berries that either, destroy the coffee bean, or lowers the value and quality of coffee produced.

 Until the 1980s the pest was resigned to a few small pockets throughout the world, but with the increase in temperature, the beetle has spread at a remarkable rate.
 Scientists have found that the beetle can’t reproduce at temperatures below 68 degrees.
 Historically, the mountainsides with their rich volcanic soil were too cool for the Berry Borer Beetle.
 As temperatures have risen, the pest has spread up the mountainside where it’s caused widespread devastation to coffee yields.

 Without the economic resources to support communities, educate farmers, take out crop insurance and adapt to new farming technologies, climate change is a problem that needs a collaborative approach.
 Governments, farmers, consumers, and companies all have a responsibility to ensure that we’re doing all we can to try and minimise and hopefully reverse its impact.

 What can we do?

-While the topic of climate change is diverse and complex, there are simple things we as the consumer can do to help.
+While the topic of climate change is diverse and complex, there are simple things we as consumers can do to help.
 In the US 25 billion disposable cups of coffee are thrown away every year and in the UK it’s 2.5 billion.
 The cups with their polymer lining will never degrade and all form part of an extensive manufacturing process that’s responsible for the production of CO2.
-Simple gestures that can actually save us money (many coffee shops offer a discount to people who use reusable cups) all contribute towards the global effort of reducing CO2 emissions and its impact on the environment.
+Simple gestures that can actually save us money (many coffee shops offer a discount to people who use reusable cups) all contribute towards the global effort of reducing CO2 emissions and their impact on the environment.

 Trash Mountain by woodleywonderworks